 Biology 101 gives an overview of the animal and plant kingdoms with a focus on human biology and the environment.
-Topics covered include: The skeletal/muscular, circulation, and urinary systems, respiration, digestion in mammals, practical investigations (enzymes), research (vaccinations) microorganisms), and genetic variation.
+Topics covered include: The skeletal/muscular, circulation, and urinary systems, respiration, digestion in mammals, practical investigations (enzymes), microorganisms, and life cycles of flowering plants.